rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/04 Combining streams.md

 In contrast to `concat`, [`merge`] will process `obs1` and `obs2` at the same time ('*parallel composition*').
 This operator 'listens' to both `Observable`s and emits the elements of both streams.
-The marble diagram below shows the case in which `obs1` terminates with an `onError` event.
+The marble diagram below shows the case in which `obs1` terminates with an *Error* event.
 In this case the resulting `Observable` terminates as well and will no longer emit elements from the other stream that is still running successfully.
 [RxMarbles' `merge` example] on the other hand shows the successful case in which both `Observable`s terminate naturally with an `onCompleted` event.
-Drag around the `onNext` and `onCompleted` events to see the behavior in this case.
+Drag around the *Next* and *Completed* events to see the behavior in this case.

 [`merge`]: http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable@merge[U>:T](that:rx.lang.scala.Observable[U]):rx.lang.scala.Observable[U]